palewire/first-python-notebook/docs/src/columns.md

 This is a common problem and a simple example of how "dirty" data can trip up a computer program.
 The solution is to clean up the column prior to analysis.

-In this case, we can use the `str` method.
-A pandas string method is a special kind of method that can be used to manipulate text data.
-You can call it by adding `.str` after the column name, and then chaining the string method you want to use.
+In this case, we can use the `str` method, which is short for string.
+In many computer programming languages, string is the technical term used to refer to text.
+Thus, the pandas `str` method is designed to manipulate a column of text.
+It can change the casing of text, find and replace different patterns and conduct many other useful operations.

+You can access by chaining `.str` and your desired manipulation method after the column name.
 In this case, we want to use the `upper` method, which will convert all of the text in the column to uppercase.
+We'll assign the result of the operation to our existing column, which will overwrite what's there with the result.

 ```{code-cell}
 :tags: [show-input]